 - wp = worst power

-The drawback of Monte Carlo is the large number of simulations required to have acceptable results.
-It should be at least 250 to have a significant sample, but the minimum amount of simulations is not trivial (it follows the statistical model), but as a thumb rule, the more simulation the more significant the test is.
+The drawback of Monte Carlo is the large number of simulations required to achieve acceptable results.
+To obtain a significat sample, the number of simulations should be at least 200 and can go up to thousands.
+Although there is no minimum number of required simulations, as a rule of thumb, the more simulations performed, the more statistically significant the results will be.

-The amount of simulations to run with Monte Carlo, is much higher comparison than the Corner analysis.
+The amount of simulations to run with Monte Carlo, is much higher in comparison to the Corner analysis.

-In the corner analysis it is simulated the worst case of the minimum and maximum values of the thickness parameter resulting in a variation of the threshold voltage:
+Returning to the previous example with the gate oxide thickness.
+In the corner analysis, the worst-case scenario is simulated by using the minimum and maximum values of the thickness parameter, resulting in a variation of the threshold voltage.

 But in real fabrication cases, if the NMOS is thin, the PMOS transistor will have also similar thickness.
 This area is shown in the yellow region.